 Massimiliano Maddalena is a contemporary photographer based in Barcelona.
-His website is functional but isn't showcasing his work in the best possible way.
+His website was functional but wasn't showcasing his work in the best possible way.
 So after discussing who his audience is and what the message is he wants to convey to every user, I began to redesign the layout.

-This is his current website.
-It begins immediately with a project and when scrolling, all related content is displayed underneath.
-On Desktop it looks fine but on mobile there's endless scrolling involved.
-Below the first detailed project, the user can see 3 more as black & white thumbnails.
-Yet there are more projects.
-All projects can only be found when clicking on the menu tab.
+This was his website previously.
+It began immediately with a single project and when scrolling, all related content was displayed underneath.
+On Desktop it looks fine but on mobile this meant endless scrolling.
+Below the project, the user could chose from 3 more projects.
+Yet there are many more, just not visible.
+The only way the user could find the rest was by clicking on the menu tab.

 Firstly I wanted to give the visitor an introduction.
 What is this website about?